Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 How To Do It

-1. Start in the push-up position with your arms completely straight and directly beneath your shoulders.
+- Start in the push-up position with your arms straight and directly beneath your shoulders.

 10. Hanging Windshield Wiper

-Hanging windshield wiper gets its name from the posture adopted, that resembles the window wipers of a car, as an individual performs each rep.
+The hanging windshield wiper gets its name from the posture adopted, which resembles the window wipers of a car, as you perform each rep.

-The goal is to rotate the torso from one side to the other, whilst maintaining a horizontal position.
-Doing the windshield wiper movement helps to build lower abs and oblique.
+The goal is to rotate the torso from one side to the other while maintaining a horizontal position.
+Doing the windshield wiper movement helps build lower abs and oblique.

 How To Do It